Codecademy/docs/content/react/concepts/hooks/hooks.md

 There are a few rules when using hooks!
 Specifically:

 - Only call hooks at the top level of React functions.
-If you do it in a loop, condition, or nested function, the hooks may not render in the same order every time.
+If you do it in a loop, condition, or nested function, they may not render in the same order every time.
-- Only call hooks from React functions and not regular Javascript functions.
+- Only call hooks from React functions and not regular JavaScript functions.

 While there are standard React hooks, like `useState()` and `useEffect()`, there are also custom-made hooks!